 Understanding the importance of sleep ensures we prioritize and make sure they get an adequate amount.
 At Inventive Minds, we educate parents and caregivers about self-care and sufficient rest.
 We provide helpful tools and techniques they can use for themselves and their children.

-Child and Family Therapists, Parent Practitioners
+Social Workers and Parent Practitioners

 Child development, from infancy to young adulthood, starts with parents and primary caregivers.
 Style and family dynamic varies with each household.
 From birth, children begin to form a secure attachment with the primary caregivers, which in turn influences how the child interacts and relates to the school system and community at large.

-Family therapists and parent practitioners can help with the development of emotional wellbeing throughout each stage of a child’s life.
+Social Workers and parent practitioners can help with the development of emotional wellbeing throughout each stage of a child’s life.
 Without a healthy foundation of a balanced sense of attachment at home and school, children can develop long-term behaviour issues.